kicker83/ELK-Networking/README.md

 # ELK-Networking
-This repository contains different configurations for logstash, elasticsearch and kibana.
+This repository contains different configurations for logstash 5.4.0, elasticsearch 5.4.0 and kibana 5.4.0.

 Devices / Products included: